Skip to content

 Agent binary not detected

-Symptom: doctor shows for your agent, or the pipeline errors with “agent binary not found.”
+Symptom: doctor shows for your native agent, or the pipeline errors with “agent binary not found.”

 Check PATH

 The daemon uses the same binary-discovery order described in Choosing an Agent.
-When it’s running through a managed service, it reloads PATH from your login shell on macOS and Linux, but it can’t read Homebrew shellenv or nvm-style setups that only run in interactive shells.
+When it’s running through a managed service, it reloads PATH from your login shell on macOS and Linux and appends common install locations such as ~/.local/bin, ~/go/bin, ~/.cargo/bin, ~/bin, /opt/homebrew/bin, /usr/local/bin, /usr/bin, and /bin.

 agent_path_override: